FLYING taildraggers 1950-2003

 In Maine in July 1965 I started going with Margery Pierce, and bought another Skyranger, registered as N33385.
 I flew it for 80 hours, mostly in Maine, until I sold it a year later and went to work as an engineer in Vietnam.
 My relationship with Margery lasted much longer.
 We married in 1968, after Vietnam, and are still enjoying life together.

-Marge and I landed the Skyranger at many little Maine and New Hampshire airports, and several places that weren't airports.
-We especially enjoyed landing on Seawall Beach, which was then little known and accessible only by taildraggers or a 2-mile trail.
+The Skyranger and I were based in Augusta, Maine.
+Marge lived with her parents and son there too.
+She and I landed at many little Maine and New Hampshire airports, and several places that weren't airports.
+We especially enjoyed landing on Seawall Beach, which was then little known and accessible only by taildraggers or a two mile trail.

-Beach landings are easy, requiring more knowledge than skill.
+Beach landings are easy, but require some knowledge and skill.
 The pilot should land:

-* On the strip of hard dark sand between the soft wave-washed sand and the loose dry sand above the high tide mark.
+* On the strip of hard dark sand between the soft wave-washed sand and the loose dry sand near the high tide mark.

 * When there's nobody on the beach, and it's not nesting season for the endangered piping plovers.